DiamondChef/triangle/README.md

-# triangle
+# Triangle Assets
-The host to all triangle assets.
+This is the host to all triangle assets used with the **melon** bot.